About the documentation project

 The Norwegian Petroleum Museum will use a documentation-focused approach and maintain independence in working with the sources and partners involved in the project.

-The project is scheduled to be completed by February 1, 2025.
+The project is scheduled to conclude in February 2025.